Cerinthus

 - Why does Cerinthianism still matter today?

-- Cerinthianism matters today as it represents an early challenge to orthodox Christian beliefs, prompting the church to clarify and articulate its doctrines.
-Understanding such historical debates helps modern theologians address contemporary questions about the nature of Christ and the relationship between the divine and human.
+- Cerinthianism matters today as it represents an early challenge to Christian orthodoxy, prompting the church to clarify and articulate its doctrines.
+Understanding such historical debates helps modern Christians appreciate the development of their theological beliefs.

 - Why did Cerinthus sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?

-- Cerinthus likely believed his position was correct because it aligned with certain Gnostic and Jewish-Christian views that saw the material world as inherently flawed.
-He was defending a vision of salvation that emphasized spiritual enlightenment over physical redemption.
-He may have viewed the orthodox position as problematic because it seemed to conflate the divine with the corruptible material world.
+- Cerinthus likely believed his position was correct because it aligned with Gnostic views that valued spiritual knowledge and saw the material world as flawed.
+He may have been defending a view of divinity that could not suffer or die, seeing the orthodox position as diminishing the transcendence of the divine by associating it too closely with human suffering.